 Improving your credit score is worth the effort whether you want to get a loan quickly in the next month or two before rates go up or you need to borrow later.

 Boosting your credit score a few hundred points will make you a more attractive borrower to all types of lenders — from credit-card issuers to those offering mortgages.

-If you're in that group, refinancing to a lower rate or shorter term could save you thousands in interest fees and shave years off your debt.
-Student loan refinance rates have been at or near all-time lows in recent weeks.
+If you're one of those borrowers, refinancing to a lower rate or shorter term could save you thousands in interest fees and shave years off your debt.
+Student loan refinance rates have been at or near all-time lows.

 To maximize your savings, compare loan offers from multiple lenders, then lock in the lowest refinance rate you qualify for.